 A Living-Learning Community for First-Year Students

 The name Delphi was selected for the program based on the role the location played in ancient Greece.
 Delphi was the location of the Oracle, a wise individual whom others sought for advice.
 Greeks would travel to Delphi in order to seek guidance in their life by asking the Oracle a question.
-The Oracle, being very wise, would provide advice that the individual needed to continue with their quest.
+The Oracle, being very wise, would provide advice that the individual needed to continue with his quest.
 Over time the Temple of Apollo was constructed as well as his eternal flame.
 Eventually the first Olympic games were held at Delphi.
 Delphi was a place where people sought guidance, comfort, and competition.

-Delphi is housed in Martin Hall and is comprised of 300 first year students, 12 Resident Assistants, 3 Argo PALs, and a professional Hall Director.
+Delphi is housed in Martin Hall and is comprised of a select group of first year students, twelve Resident Assistants (RAs), three Argo Peer Academic Leaders (PALs), a graduate assistant, and a professional Hall Director.
 The Delphi community is intended to challenge and support each resident so that every individual has an amazing experience during their first year on campus, both in the classroom and in the community.

 Delphi is built on three pillars: Academic Success, Civic Engagement, and Interpersonal Development.

 The Delphi Program has several initiatives with the intention of helping residents succeed as college students.

 Common classes are a big part of what makes Delphi a Living Learning Community.
 These classes tie your living experience to your academics.
-Each semester there are sections of certain classes reserved for Delphi students.
-This means that when you take these courses, you are guaranteed to have classmates who live in Martin Hall with you.
+Each semester there are sections of preferred classes taught by choice instructors reserved for Delphi students.
+This means that when you take these courses, you are guaranteed preferred instructors and you will have classmates who live in Martin Hall with you.
 This makes it easy to form study groups, ask your classmates for information, and complete group projects.
 This is a unique opportunity for first-year students.
-The classes are different every semester, but some examples of Delphi classes include College Survival Skills, English Composition I, General Biology, The Music Experience, and more.
+The classes are different every semester, but some examples of Delphi classes include Academic Foundations Seminar, English Composition I, General Biology, The Music Experience, and more.